eur-nl/erim-research-toolbox/pages/data_life_cycle/preserving.md

 <!-- ERIM specific info (begin)-->

-## What options do I have for data preservation (archiving) as an ERIM member?
+## What options do I have for data preservation as an ERIM member?

 At EUR we recommend researchers to use [EUR Yoda Vault](https://eur.nl/en/data-archiving-eur-yoda-vault) in order for reseachers to archive and preserve their data for verification purposes.